 Imperatives Are Not Encouragements

-How to Avoid Platitudes That Contribute to Mental Health Stigma
+How to Avoid Platitudes About Mental Strength that Contribute to Mental Health Stigma